-K. BMF letter regarding the effects of the temporary VAT reduction
+L. BMF letter regarding the effects of the temporary VAT reduction

-A BMF letter dated November 4, 2020 amends the previous letter dated June 30, 2020 with regard to the effects of the temporary VAT reduction.
+A BMF letter dated 4 November 42020 complements the previous letter dated 30 June 2020 regarding the effects of the temporary VAT reduction.

-Regarding invoices for advance payments issued after June 30, 2020 and before January 1, 2021, for which the payment was received in this period, a VAT rate of 16% or 5% respectively is to be applied.
-In case the taxable service will be provided after 31 December.
-2020, according to the BMF letter, German tax authorities should not object if a VAT rate of 19% or 7% is applied.
+Regarding invoices for advance payments issued after 30 June 2020 and before 1 January 2021, for which the payment was received in this period, a VAT rate of 16% or 5% respectively is to be applied.
+In case the taxable service will be provided after 31 December 2020, according to the BMF letter, German tax authorities should not object if a VAT rate of 19% or 7% is applied.
 The recipient of such an invoice is allowed to claim the respective input VAT, provided that the general requirements of an input VAT claim are fulfilled.
-In case the invoice is issued with a VAT rate of 16% or 5% and the respective service is provided after December 31, 2020, the BMF letter states that taxation at a VAT rate of 19% or 7% should apply - regardless of whether the invoice is issued with a lower tax rate.
+In case the invoice is issued with a VAT rate of 16% or 5% and the respective service is provided after 31 December 2020, the BMF letter states that taxation at a VAT rate of 19% or 7% should apply - regardless of whether the invoice is issued with a lower tax rate.
 Provided that the general requirements of an input VAT claim are fulfilled, the recipient of the service is only allowed to claim the input VAT to the amount of the VAT in the invoice.

-If an invoice for an advance payment has been issued before July 1, 2020 at the applicable VAT rate of 19% or 7% and the payment has been received after that date, the taxpayer should owe the additional tax rate.
-In this case, the recipient of the service is in principle (exception: BMF letter from June 30, 2020, n.
+If an invoice for an advance payment has been issued before 1 July 2020 at the applicable VAT rate of 19% or 7% and the payment has been received after that date, the taxpayer should owe the additional tax rate.
+In this case, the recipient of the service is in principle (exception: BMF letter from 30 June 2020, n.
 46) not allowed to claim the input VAT to the amount of the entire 19% or 7%, as the difference to the reduced VAT is not a legally owed tax.
 Provided that the general requirements of an input VAT claim are fulfilled, the recipient of the service is only allowed to claim the input VAT to the amount of the applicable (reduced) VAT rate of 16% or 5%.